Executive Advisory Board

 Kera Beskin currently works as a program manager at the American Academy of Pediatrics supporting CDC & HRSA grants focused on increasing HPV vaccination, breastfeeding rates, and oral health screenings.
 Kera holds master’s degrees in both public health and business administration.
 During her master’s program, Kera conducted qualitative research around HPV vaccination and bladder health.
 Prior to graduate school, she worked as a Peace Corps volunteer internationally in Turkmenistan for two years and domestically as a Peace Corps recruiter for three years.
 She holds a bachelor’s degree in Social Work and grew up in rural Minnesota.

-Dr. Catherine Counard, MPH in Health Policy and Administration ’02, has been the director of the Skokie, Illinois municipal health department for ten years.
-Previously, she served as the assistant medical director for emergency preparedness and communicable disease control at the Cook County Department of Public Health and worked for seven years as a family physician with the United States Navy.
+Dr. Catherine Counard, MPH in Health Policy and Administration ’02, is the Medical Officer in the Office of Health Protection for the Illinois Department of Public Health.
+Previously she has served as the director of the Skokie health department, assistant medical director for emergency preparedness and communicable disease control at the Cook County Department of Public Health, and as a family physician with the United States Navy.
 She has extensive experience with legislative and public policy issues and is dedicated to promoting regional collaboration to reduce health inequities and building resilient communities.

 Dr. Terry Dwelle graduated with an MD degree from St Louis University in 1975.
 He completed a pediatric residency at Cardinal Glennon Hospital for Children in St. Louis in 1978 and a pediatric infectious diseasefellowship at St. Louis University in 1983.
 He earned a Master of Public Health and Tropical Medicine in 1987 and completed a preventive medicine residency, specializing in international health and tropical medicine at Tulane University in 1990.
 He was the state health officer for the North Dakota Department of Health from 2001-2016 and is currently the founder and director of the North Dakota Public Health Training Network, founded in 2017.